damc/football/docs/README.md

+This program creates a ranking of the best football players basing only on the below data.

 # Data

 The algorithm has analysed all of the matches from the last 5 years to learn who is the best (I took the data from sportmonks.com API).